 FTSE 250 CAPE and its implications for future returns

-Another way to look as current and past CAPE ratios is to focus on their implications for future returns rather than their distance above or below the long-term average.
+Another way to look at current and past CAPE ratios is to focus on their implications for future returns rather than their distance above or below the long-term average.

 High CAPE ratios typically lead to lower medium-term returns as the ratio reverts back towards the average over a period of several years.
-This occurs either because the index fails to keep up with earnings growth or because its falls in value.
-For low CAPE ratios the situation is reversed, implying above average future returns.
+This occurs either because the index fails to keep up with earnings growth or because it falls in value.
+For low CAPE ratios the situation is reversed, implying above-average future returns.

 The rather colourful “heat map” below gives a broad indication of whether a particular CAPE ratio is potentially good news (green) or bad news (red) for future returns, or whether valuations and therefore future returns are relatively normal (yellow):